RusticiSoftware/launch/lms_lrs.md

 content may be accessed, and include on the URL a signature that the LMS will recognize to allow access to the content.

-If the above behavior is not practical, the server must instead handle GET, HEAD, and OPTIONS requests according to the HTTP 1.1 specification, as if the server was hosting the content at the specified URL.
+If the above behavior is not practical, the server must instead handle GET, HEAD (should this be READ?), and OPTIONS requests according to the HTTP 1.1 specification, as if the server was hosting the content at the specified URL.
 Note that this includes properly supporting headers such as ETag, Range, if-*, etc.

-The behavior described above is intended to allow clients to access individual protected resources without implementing any Tin Can behavior.
+The behavior described above is intended to allow clients to access individual protected resources without implementing any TinCan behavior.
 For example, this is important in order to enable handing off a URL to a video player, that player needs only support HTTP, it does not need to have any Tin Can specific logic.
-It will be still be necessary for the Tin Can client application to generate the correct URL for each protected resource.
+It will be still be necessary for the TinCan client application to generate the correct URL for each protected resource.
 So a resource which when loaded then refers to other resources (such as a web page), must be loaded by a client with additional logic to fix those links.